lulizou/dcon/vignettes/simulations.md

     id="toc-signal-strength-estimation">Signal strength estimation</a>
     -   <a href="#kcnq1ot1-like-1mb-domain"
         id="toc-kcnq1ot1-like-1mb-domain">Kcnq1ot1-like 1mb domain</a>
--   <a href="#sensitivity-specificity-precision-mad-all-in-one-plot"
+-   <a href="#sensitivity-specificity-precision-rmse-all-in-one-plot"
-    id="toc-sensitivity-specificity-precision-mad-all-in-one-plot">Sensitivity,
+    id="toc-sensitivity-specificity-precision-rmse-all-in-one-plot">Sensitivity,
-    specificity, precision, MAD all in one plot</a>
+    specificity, precision, RMSE all in one plot</a>
     -   <a href="#mb-domain" id="toc-mb-domain">10mb domain</a>
 -   <a href="#runtime" id="toc-runtime">Runtime</a>
     -   <a href="#fixed-df-vary-window-size"